JamFfm/craftbeerpiLCD/README.md

 ## Fixed Issues
-- Now the °C or F is displaed like in CBPi parameters
+- Now the °C or F is displayed like in CBPi parameters
 - If there is a missing Kettle or Fermenter no more faults are thrown.
-- Sometimes it lastes a long time till the fermenterstep starts running.
+- Sometimes it lasts a long time till the fermenterstep starts running.
 - When CBPi3 Mesh Steps are active and you restart CBPi3 the display will show nothing.
 It will at least show the startscreen.
-Stop and restart the Mesh steps is still nessesary tho show active step.
+Stop and restart the Mesh steps is still necessary tho show active step.
 - Not displaying ÄÜÖß
+- Randomly displaying courser-mode